pwikapanel/illustrator-panel/Adobe Exchange/Instructions to Testers.md

 1. click the "Save" button
 2. click "OK" when finished
 3. verify in the Finder that sync/Svija/SVG Files/page1-01.svg was created
-4. press space for Quick Look or open the SVG in Safari to verify that it matches the Illustrator file
+4. press the spacebar for Quick Look or open the SVG in Safari to verify that it matches the Illustrator file

 ------------------------------

 3. & 4.
 Test the "Save All" buttons

-1. make a second Illustrator file using preset Web › Web-Large (1920x1080 px)
+1. make a second Illustrator file using preset "Web › Web-Large" (1920x1080 px)
-2. add some text and a rectangle
+2. draw some text and a rectangle
 3. save it as "page2.ai" in folder "sync"
 4. click the "Save All" button
 — you will get a "replace files" confirmation alert
 5. click "OK" when finished
 6. verify in the Finder that sync/Svija/SVG Files/page1-01.svg and page2-01.svg were created
-7. press space for Quick Look or open the SVG in Safari to verify that it matches the Illustrator file
+7. press the spacebar for Quick Look or open the SVG in Safari to verify that it matches the Illustrator file

-Repeat steps 3-7 but use the "Save All & Close" button
+Repeat steps 3-7 but click the "Save All & Close" button

 ------------------------------